-The New Testament is comprised of 27 documents written by Jesus's apostles and earliest followers approximately 2,000 years ago.
+The New Testament is comprised of 27 documents written by Jesus' apostles and earliest followers approximately 2,000 years ago.
 Their original writings, called autographs, no longer exist.
 Today we read copies of copies translated from Greek to English and other modern languages.
 For approx. 1,500 years until the invention of the printing press all of these copies were made by hand.
-Now we know that humans aren't machines and that no human is perfect, surely throughout the centuries the copyists made many mistakes...
+Now we know that humans aren't machines and that no human is perfect.
+Surely throughout the centuries the copyists made many mistakes.
+How then can we be confident that the New Testament we read today is the same as the original written 2,000 years ago?